Kotlin/KEEP/proposals/multi-field-value-classes.md

 // [a, b, b + 1]*
 ```

-If the flattened representation is used to reset (not initialize) a variable/field, new value representation must be stored in variables.
+If the flattened representation is used to reset (not initialize) a variable/field, the new value representation must be firstly stored in temporary variables.
 If an exception is thrown during evaluation of the new value, the old value must be kept.
 The tail of flattened expressions that cannot throw an error is inlined (variables are not created).

 If boxing result is not needed, boxing is not called.